docker/getting-started/docs/tutorial/index.md

 - `-p 9080:80` - map port 9080 of the host to port 80 in the container
 - `docker/getting-started` - the image to use

+!!! info "Deep Dive"
+    One thing you may come across if you already have development environments set-up is that yoiu may be using ports already.
+By using port 9080 there's a good chance nothing will conflict.
+If you have port 9080 used by something you can change that port number by changing the -p.
+E.g. to use port 9999
+    ```
+    docker run -d -p 9999:80 docker/getting-started
+    ```

 !!! info "Pro tip"
     You can combine single character flags to shorten the full command.
     As an example, the command above could be written as: